Promoting Your Website Through Internet Directories

 Want more info?

-Scott is the CEO of Search Commander, (and owner of Portland Technology Consultants.
-MPH computing, and Cyber Exchange), providing internet consulting services to local Portland Oregon businesses, and over the internet to businesses in seven countries.
-He is a member of the Independent Computer Consultants Association, and on the Board of Directors for the Oregon Computer Consultants Association.
+Scott is the CEO of Search Commander, Inc. and owner of Portland Technology Consultants, MPH computing, and Get WordPressed.
+He is a on the Board of Directors for the Oregon Computer Consultants Association, and an active member of the East Portland Chamber of Commerce.

-© Copyright 1997-2005; Scott Hendison, Portland Technology Consultants.
+� Copyright 1997-2005; Scott Hendison, Portland Technology Consultants.
 All Rights Reserved.